Key Takeaways

 Shift workers, frequent flyers, and those with busy lifestyles are most at risk of sleep deprivation.
 Shift workers and frequent flyers can suffer from jet lag, making it difficult to adjust to a new sleep schedule, and those with hectic schedules are more likely to skip on sleep to make time for other things.

 If you’re a shift worker or you travel often, there are ways to ease your circadian rhythm troubles.
 When it comes to shift workers, a strategy is key.
 Sure, your schedule may change, but you should always have time to plan ahead.
 If you know you’re working nights and will need to sleep during the day, do your best to avoid bright light (sunlight and blue) after your shift—wear sunglasses when you drive home and install blackout curtains in your bedroom.
 Avoid greasy foods or big meals, and instead, have a light snack.
-If you live in a noisy area, try earplugs, too.
+If you live in a noisy area, try earplugs for sleep, too.

 Frequent flyers should do their best to accustom themselves to their new schedules a few days in advance.
 If you’re flying west, start going to bed an hour later in the nights leading up to your trip (and do the opposite if you’re flying east).
 Once you arrive at your destination, stick to the day’s schedule and don’t go to sleep until it’s bedtime—this can help you adapt to your new time zone quickly and easily.